UN rights body agrees to appoint expert to scrutinize Russia | Law-Order

 The council previously appointed a Commission of Inquiry — the UN-backed body's highest form of scrutiny — that is looking into rights abuses related to Russia's war in Ukraine.

-The Russian government has taken a number of steps to limit domestic dissent over the war, including passing a law that criminalises spreading "fake" news about Russia's military.
+The Russian government has taken a number of steps to limit domestic dissent over the war, including passing a law that criminalizes spreading "fake" news about Russia's military.
+British ambassador Simon Manley said "repression at home, aggression abroad" by Russian authorities had increased since Russian forces invaded Ukraine in February.

-Russia was a member of the Human Rights Council until earlier this year, when it suspended its participation as the UN General Assembly was set to strip the country of its membership due to the invasion of Ukraine.
+"The truth is that (Russian) President (Vladimir) Putin uses repressive legislation to restrict freedom of speech and assembly.
+He crushes dissent through arbitrary detention and violence and has created a climate of fear and intimidation in order to deter civil society and activists from speaking out against the authorities," Manley said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)